divyap3009/MERN-CRUD/README.md

 This repository contains a full-stack **MERN** (MongoDB, Express.js, React.js, Node.js) **CRUD** (Create, Read, Update, Delete) application.
 Built with modern web development technologies, this application provides a robust foundation for managing data with a user-friendly interface.

+### Deployment:

+The application is deployed and accessible at https://mern-crudd.onrender.com

 ### Features:

 - **Create:** Add new data entries to the MongoDB database with ease.